akhilreddy2524/Face_Mask_Detection/README.md

 * Public Safety: Monitoring compliance with face mask mandates in public spaces like airports, malls, and public transportation.
 * Workplace Safety: Enforcing face mask policies in offices, factories, and construction sites to safeguard employee health.
 * Healthcare: Assisting healthcare professionals in ensuring proper protective measures are followed within hospitals, clinics, and quarantine facilities.
-This Face Mask Detection project not only contributes to public health initiatives but also showcases the potential of deep learning in addressing real-world challenges.
+<br>This Face Mask Detection project not only contributes to public health initiatives but also showcases the potential of deep learning in addressing real-world challenges.
 By making the project available on GitHub, it encourages collaboration, feedback, and further advancements in this critical domain.